Boxer (2015 film)

 Boxer is a 2015 Indian Kannada-language romantic action drama film written and directed by Preetham Gubbi and produced by Jayanna - Bhogendra.
 It stars Dhananjay and Kruthika Jayakumar.
 The music is composed by V. Harikrishna.
-The film released on 20 November 2015.
+The film was released on 20 November 2015.

 Plot

-Raja is a former-moneylender turned kickboxer who uses his boxing skills to earn money for the people who places a bet on him, and also works as a guard in a mall.
-One night, Raja meets a blind girl named Lakshmi, where soon they begin to have a chat and become interested in each other.
-During a boxing match, Raja realizes that he has to regain Rani's eyesight and meets his rival, who tells him about an illegal kickboxing match in Bangkok.
+Raja is a former moneylender turned kickboxer who uses his boxing skills to earn money for the people who place a bet on him and also, works as a guard in a mall.
+One night, Raja meets a blind girl named Lakshmi.
+They soon begin to chat and become interested in each other.
+During a boxing match, Raja realizes that he has to regain Lakshmi’s eyesight and meets his rival, who tells him about an illegal kickboxing match in Bangkok.
 Raja admits Lakshmi to an eyecare and heads to Bangkok and bets on a gangster, where he wins the fight.
-However, Raja is stabbed by the gangster's men, who wants to retrieve the money and leads him to severe spinal injury.
+However, Raja is stabbed by the gangster's men, who want to retrieve the money, which leads him to severe spinal injury.
 After regaining her eyesight, Lakshmi is disappointed upon not seeing Raja and thinks he has abandoned her.
-6 months later, Lakshmi is working at the same hospital as a physiotherapist, where Raja is getting treated but doesn't recognize him.
-Raja too doesn't reveal his identity to Lakshmi, because of his paralytic condition.
-On being able to walk with crutches, Raja walks away with a heavy heart and visits the place were they both used to spend time together.
-However, Lakshmi soon recognizes Raja through a marble which she had given to him, where she reaches the same spot and they finally reunite.
+Six months later, Lakshmi is working at the same hospital as a physiotherapist, where Raja is getting treated but doesn't recognize him.
+Raja too doesn't reveal his identity to Lakshmi because of his paralytic condition.
+On being able to walk with crutches, Raja walks away with a heavy heart and visits the place where they both used to spend time together.
+However, Lakshmi soon recognizes Raja through a marble which she had given to him.
+She reaches the same spot, and they finally reunite.